JohnathanADrews/HularionExperience/docs/2 - Create a Button/readme.md

     console.log("ButtonAppEntryPoint.start - ", t, object, event);
 });
 ```
 As you can see, the Button presenter object has a Click object on the publisher, which matches the declaration in Button.
+The Click.subscribe method expects a function with the first parameter being the sending object, the Button instance in this case.
+The second parameter is the event object, which contains the information the sender wants to send.

 Full ButtonAppEntryPoint.html code:
 ```